realitytracing/Reality-Tracing-WIP/human-foundations/constraint-aware-psychology-wip.md

 ---

-## Salience as the Central Psychological Variable

-Salience is the directional flow of finite energy toward local ends.

-Psychology emerges from:

-- What becomes salient
-- How salience stabilizes
-- Where energy is sunk
-- When routing fails

-Emotion, motivation, identity, and behavior are not independent modules.

-They are **expressions of salience dynamics interacting with constraint**.

----

-## The Trilateral Constraint Loop
+# 3. The Trilateral Constraint Loop

-The mind is not a sovereign commander.
-It is a participant in a trilateral signaling loop.

-Stability is not the absence of pain.
-It is successful negotiation among three constraint-bearing systems:
+Mental stability emerges from negotiation between three constraint-bearing systems:

-### 1. Biological Signaling (The Alarm)
+## 3.1 Biological Signaling (The Alarm)

-Hard-wired reward and aversion signals enforcing:
+Regulatory gradients enforcing:
 - Homeostasis
 - Rate limits
+- Threat prioritization
-- Survival priorities
+- Recovery need

+Signals include:
+- Reward (reinforcement gradients)
+- Negative affect (rate violation signals)
+- Inhibitory clamps (freeze, shutdown)
+- Allowance windows (temporary strain tolerance)

+Biology does not negotiate indefinitely.

+---

-### 2. Habituated Memory (The Recorder)
+## 3.2 Habituated Memory (The Recorder)

 Previously stabilized paths that:
 - Reduce transformation cost
 - Encode expectations
 - Narrow variance
 - Bias interpretation

+Habituation:
+- Deepens attractor basins
+- Lowers traversal cost
+- Narrows optionality

+All stability remains conditional.

+---

-### 3. Present-Moment Locality (The Terrain)
+## 3.3 Present-Moment Locality (The Terrain)

-Immediate:
+Immediate constraint field including:
 - Physical conditions
 - Social dynamics
 - Informational load
 - Friction and opportunity

-Mental distress often arises when these systems de-sync.

-Examples:
-- Salience overriding biological rate limits
-- Locality demanding adaptation faster than habituation can support
-- Habituated paths resisting necessary reweighting

-Distress signals constraint conflict, not intrinsic defect.
+- Legitimacy structures
+- Recovery channels

+Locality continuously reshapes reachable state-space.

 ---

-## Mental States as Dynamic Regimes
+# 4. Salience as Dynamic Routing

-Mental states are not discrete categories.

-They are **regimes** emerging from interaction among:
+Salience is the **directional flow of finite capacity toward local ends**.

+It is not:
+- Emotion
+- Thought
+- Identity
+- Choice

+It is the dynamic weighting across all of them.

+Salience is shaped by:
+- Biological gradient state
+- Habituation depth
+- Locality pressure
 - Energy availability

-- Locality pressure (threat, noise, demand)
+It exists only in motion.

+---

+# 5. Gradient Dynamics

+The system operates on **continuous gradients**, not binary states.

+Gradients include:
+- Threat gain
+- Reward slope
+- Exploration bandwidth
+- Energy envelope
-- Habituation depth
+- Tolerance window

-- Biological signaling intensity
-- Viability of local ends
+Gradients tighten and loosen moment-to-moment based on:

+Biology × Locality × Current Salience Structure

+There is no neutral baseline — only current configuration.

+---

+# 6. Mental States as Regimes

+Mental states are **regimes**, not fixed categories.

 Examples (structural, not diagnostic):

-- **Anxiety:** Hyper-vigilant salience under uncertainty and perceived threat
+- Anxiety → Hyper-vigilant salience under uncertainty
-- **Depression:** Salience collapse following loss of viable local ends
+- Depression → Salience collapse after loss of viable local ends
-- **Mania:** Salience overflow under high energy and low friction
+- Mania → Salience overflow under high energy and low friction
-- **Dissociation:** Protective salience withdrawal under overload
+- Dissociation → Protective withdrawal under overload

-These states are not inherently pathological.

-They are adaptive configurations that may become non-viable.
+These are adaptive configurations that may become non-viable.

 ---

+# 7. Pathology as Modeled Pattern

+At model scale:

+There is no intrinsic pathology.

+There are only recurring dynamic configurations.

+In practice:

+> “X pattern of dynamics” is what we tend to call “Y pathology.”

+Pathology is a socially stabilized label for recurring high-risk regimes under constraint.

+The model describes:
+- Elasticity reduction
+- Collapse risk
+- Deepened attractor basins
+- Loss of viable option space

+It does not assign identity.

+---

+# 8. Overload and Failure

+Overload occurs when:

+Rate of demand > Available capacity

+Forms include:
+- Emotional overload
+- Cognitive overload
+- Sensory overload
+- Social overload

+Enforcement signals:
+- Distress
+- Fatigue
+- Withdrawal
+- Numbing
+- Agitation

+These indicate constraint conflict, not moral defect.

+---

-## Pathology Reframed: The Stability of the Sink
+# 9. The Stability of the Sink

-Pathology can be understood as a **stable energy sink** that persists because it functions.
+Maladaptive patterns persist because they function.

-A maladaptive pattern often:
+A “pathological” pattern often:

 - Absorbs excess energy
-- Prevents salience fragmentation
+- Reduces uncertainty
-- Provides closure under uncertainty
+- Provides closure
 - Becomes deeply habituated

-This reframes phenomena such as:
+Examples:
 - Addiction
 - Compulsion
 - Ideological fixation
 - Identity hardening
 - Self-harm loops

-These patterns are not selected for virtue or vice.

-They are selected under constraint because they stabilize energy flow.
+These stabilize locally while increasing long-term fragility.

 ---

-## Diagnosis as Flow Tracing

-Diagnosis becomes **flow tracing**, not labeling.

-Key questions:

-- What energy is entering the system?
-- Where is it being routed?
-- What function does this pattern serve?
-- What alternatives are blocked or too costly?
-- What would happen if this sink were removed?

-This replaces:

-> “What disorder is this?”

-with:

-> “What regulatory function is this pattern performing?”

----

-## Recovery as Salience Re-Routing
+# 10. Recovery as Re-Routing

 Recovery is not normalization.

+It is:

-It is **re-routing energy into a more viable sink**.
+- Re-routing energy into a more viable sink

-Recovery requires:

-- Lower transformation cost
+- Lowering transformation cost
-- Comparable absorption capacity
-- Supportive locality
+- Expanding elasticity
-- Time for new habituation
+- Restoring recovery bandwidth

 Suppression without replacement increases instability.
-Moral pressure amplifies load.

-Recovery is probabilistic, nonlinear, and rate-limited.
+Recovery is:
+- Nonlinear
+- Rate-limited
+- Probabilistic

 ---

-## Legitimacy, Trust, and Psychological Stability

-Psychological stability depends partly on perceived legitimacy of:

-- Internal narratives
-- External institutions
+# 11. Elasticity as Functional Health

+Health is not “neutral.”

+Health is:

-- Authority structures
+- Gradient flexibility
+- Regime shift capacity
+- Re-expansion after contraction
-- Future trajectories
+- Multi-capacity balance

-When legitimacy erodes:

-- Cognitive load increases
-- Hypervigilance may become adaptive
-- Trust collapses into self-only models

-Mental distress may reflect systemic misalignment, not purely internal dysfunction.
+Temporary rigidity is adaptive.

+Persistent loss of re-expansion capacity increases collapse risk.

 ---

-## Embeddedness: No Isolated Minds
+# 12. Embeddedness

+No mind is isolated.

-The mind is embedded within:
+The system is embedded within:

-- Families
+- Family structures
 - Economies
-- Media systems
+- Media ecosystems
-- Governance structures
+- Governance systems
 - Cultural salience fields

-Psychological failure frequently indicates systemic overload being absorbed at the individual level.

-Treating individuals in isolation while leaving structural overload unchanged externalizes cost.
+Individual distress may reflect systemic overload.

+Intervention must consider locality, not only internal routing.

 ---

-## Why This Remains Psychology
+# 13. Diagnostic Practice Boundary

 This framework:

-- Explains behavior dynamically
-- Predicts failure modes under constraint
+- Models dynamic regimes
-- Guides intervention via flow tracing
+- Traces energy flow
-- Preserves compassion without moralization
-- Avoids metaphysical closure
+- Identifies collapse risk

-It does not:
+It does not replace clinical judgment.

-- Freeze people into static labels
+Intervention thresholds remain:
+- Practitioner-determined
+- Context-dependent
-- Promise permanent equilibrium
+- Risk-sensitive
-- Confuse stability with virtue

-It is psychology for finite agents under real constraints.
+Disagreement should be resolved through:
+- Structural tracing
+- Gradient analysis
+- Elasticity assessment
+- Locality examination

 ---

-## Status Reminder

-This is not a closed theory.
+# 14. Provisional Status

-It is a working compression.
+This is a working compression.

-If observation shows mismatch between:
+If consistent mismatch appears between:

 - Predicted energy routing
 - Observed stabilization
 - Lived experience

-then this framework must be revised or discarded.
+The framework must be revised or discarded.

+No model is exempt from constraint.

-Reality Tracing applies to psychology as much as to any other domain.
+Reality tracing applies here as well.